Sneha-a10/Bias_auditor/README.md

-# Agentic Bias Checkpoint Auditor
+# Agentic Bias Checkpoint Auditor.

 A powerful tool to identify where bias originates in your ML pipeline by analyzing three critical checkpoints: **Data → Features → Model**.